MikeyBronowski/mikeybronowski.github.io/_posts/2020-07-15-dbatools-io-command-line-sql-server-management-studio-something-new.md

 ## New agent job

 Configuring a SQL agent job can be easy too.
 With a few lines, you can have a brand new job with its steps and schedule.
-Let’s see how:
+Let's see how:

 ![New-DbaAgentJob]()